Skip to main content

 Infrastructure

-Work on Nautilus / NRP with CAIDA's measurement datasets — BGP, topology, active measurement, the network telescope, developing modules intended to be used in actual university courses.
+Learn to use Nautilus / NRP (National Research Platform), NAIRR (National Artificial Intelligence Research Resources), and SDSC Expanse.
+Work with CAIDA's measurement datasets — BGP, topology, active measurement, the network telescope — to develop modules for use in university courses.

 Mentorship